Why It Works

 - 2 bay leaves

 If Using a Stainless Steel Roasting Pan: Season brisket all over with salt and pepper.
 Set a large stainless steel roasting pan over 2 burners set to medium-high heat, add oil, and heat until shimmering.
 Add brisket and brown on both sides, about 6 minutes per side.
 Transfer brisket to a work surface.
 Add onion, carrot, celery, and garlic to roasting pan and cook, stirring, until just starting to brown in spots, about 6 minutes; season with salt.
 Add wine and bring to a simmer while scraping up browned bits from bottom of pan.
-Stir in ketchup and tomatoes and return brisket to roasting pan, nestling it among vegetables.
+Stir in tomatoes and ketchup and return brisket to roasting pan, nestling it among vegetables.

 If Using a Disposable Aluminum Roasting Pan: Preheat broiler and set oven rack to highest position.
 Season brisket all over with salt and pepper and place on a wire rack set over a rimmed baking sheet.
 Broil brisket, turning once, until browned on both sides, about 6 minutes per side.
 Transfer brisket to a disposable aluminum roasting pan.
 Remove rack from baking sheet, pour wine into baking sheet, and scrape up any browned bits on bottom.
 Meanwhile, in a large cast iron or stainless steel skillet, heat oil over medium-high heat until shimmering.
 Add onion, carrot, celery, and garlic and cook, stirring, until starting to brown in spots, about 6 minutes; season with salt.
-Add wine to vegetables and bring to a simmer, then stir in ketchup and tomatoes.
+Add wine to vegetables and bring to a simmer, then stir in tomatoes and ketchup.
 Scrape vegetables into roasting pan with brisket.

 Add thyme and bay leaves to roasting pan and cover well with foil.
 Set oven to 300°F (150°C) and cook brisket on middle rack until fork-tender, 3 to 4 hours.